maialenz/WetPaws/TESTING.md

 ---

-### Bug 1 - h1 font-size not reducing for big screens
+### Bug  - h1 font-size not reducing for big screens
 - Tried to make index.html h1 smaller in font-size for larger screens but something is not lettig the size get smaller.
     - When testing the responsivness of it, I can see the font-size reducing, but not in higher resolution screens.
+    - It was a cache issue.
+After clearing the cache and restarting google Chrome, it's responsive.

-### Bug2 - Bootstrap toggle collapse is not working
+### Bug - Bootstrap toggle collapse is not working
     - The toggle icon is responsive and it appears when tested with dev- tools, but the dropdown menu is not working
     - SOLUTION: I noticed i forgot to place the jquery needed to make the Bootstrap